EnterpriseDB/repmgr/README.md

     replication cluster
   - `repmgr.monitoring_history`: historical standby monitoring information written by `repmgrd`

 views:
   - `repmgr.show_nodes`: based on the table `repl_nodes`, additionally showing the name of the server's upstream node
-  - `repmgr.status`: when `repmgrd`'s monitoring is enabled, shows current monitoring status for each node
+  - `repmgr.replication_status`: when `repmgrd`'s monitoring is enabled, shows current monitoring status for each standby.
-     XXX not yet implemented

 The `repmgr` metadata schema can be stored in an existing database or in its own dedicated database.
 Note that the `repmgr` metadata schema cannot reside on a database